tldr-pages/tldr/pages/common/if.md

 `if {{condition}}; then echo "true"; else echo "false"; fi`

-- Get full list of available if conditions:
+- List available if conditions:

 `help test`